Skip to main content

 Brain Injury Lawyer Indianapolis, IN

-Brain injuries are some of the most devastating types of injuries that a person can experience, and they often change a person’s life forever.
+Our compassionate Indianapolis, IN brain injury lawyer knows that brain injuries are some of the most devastating types of injuries that a person can experience, and they often change a person’s life forever.
 A person can develop a disability for the rest of their life due to a brain injury.
-There are two types of brain injuries—at least, two main types.
-Traumatic Brain Injuries (TBIs) and Non-Traumatic Acquired Brain Injuries (ABIs).
-Brain injuries such as TBIs are often caused by accidents that may fall under a brain injury lawyer in Indianapolis, IN’s jurisdiction, especially in negligence, can be found.
+Brain injuries are often caused by accidents that may fall under our personal injury lawyers’ jurisdiction, especially when negligence, can be found.
+With Ward & Ward Personal Injury Lawyers combined years of experience, we’re prepared to help you with your case.
+We have someone answering our phones 24/7.

-There are several types of brain injuries.
 Traumatic brain injuries (TBI) involve a strong force to the head, while internal damage to the brain like bleeding and lack of oxygen can result in the death of brain cells.
-No matter what type of brain injury you or a loved one has sustained, a skilled brain injury lawyer will be able to help you file a claim.
+There are two main types of brain injuries.
+Traumatic Brain Injuries (TBIs) and Non-Traumatic Acquired Brain Injuries (ABIs).
+No matter what type of brain injury you or a loved one has sustained, our skilled personal injury lawyer will be able to help you file a claim.
 Examples of accident scenarios that can result in a brain injury include the following:

-• Pedestrian accident.
-A driver who is driving negligently or not paying attention may strike a pedestrian who has the right of way and is unable to avoid them in time.
+• Pedestrian accident: A driver who is driving negligently or not paying attention may strike a pedestrian who has the right of way and is unable to avoid them in time.

-• Sports injury.
-Athletes who play high-contact sports like football and soccer are susceptible to suffering a brain injury.
+• Sports injury: Athletes who play high-contact sports like football and soccer are susceptible to suffering a brain injury.

-• Accidental drowning.
-If a swimmer drowns and an attendant at a public swimming pool fails to pay attention in time, they can be held liable.
+• Accidental drowning: If a swimmer drowns and an attendant at a public swimming pool fails to pay attention in time, they can be held liable.

-What Causes Traumatic Brain Injuries?
+Causes Of Traumatic Brain Injuries

 The American Association of Neurological Surgeons stated that there are an estimated 1.7 million traumatic brain injuries every year, and 5.3 million Americans are estimated to have a disability of some kind that was caused by a traumatic brain injury.